-Holidays Can Be Better for You and Your Kids Even after Your Divorce
+Holidays Can be Great for You and Your Kids, Even after Your Divorce

-Winter is the season of festivals.
-The long holidays make the children wait the entire year for this time.
-Generally, people get together in this season and spend quality time with family.
-These holidays are difficult for the children whose parents are divorced.
-For the custody of the holidays, the parents have to go through a long process.
-They can get this sole custody for holidays when they are favored and awarded by the court with a larger percentage of custody.
+Winter is the festive season.
+The holidays are a time children anticipate all year.
+Generally, people get together during this season and spend quality time with family.
+These holidays however, can be difficult for children whose parents are divorced.
+For custody over the holidays, parents have to go through a long process.
+They can get sole custody for holidays when they are favored and awarded by the court with a larger percentage of custody.

 You must be wondering how to get this larger percentage of custody.
-Well, your family attorney in Oklahoma City, OK can help you with the design of the agreement, but the court makes the decision for the children’s best interest and you have to fit for that to get the custody.
+Well, your family attorney in Oklahoma City, OK can help you with the design of the agreement, but the courts make the final decision based on what’s the children’s best interest.

-As a parent, you have to understand and accept the fact that after divorce you wouldn’t be able to spend every holiday with your children.
+As a parent, you have to understand and accept the fact that after divorce, you will not be able to spend every holiday with your children.
 When you are mapping out the holiday custody plan, you should consider the below-mentioned points:

-Decide the rituals, traditions and ceremonies which are most important for you.
+Decide the rituals, traditions and ceremonies which are most important to you.

 Keep your children’s best interest as the priority.

 To prepare for the holidays, parents can make a custody plan by consulting a family attorney in Oklahoma City, OK.
 Here are three common plans.